 As you can see, Sumo provides a lot of different solutions for website owners to drive more traffic, engage customers and track their progress, and we hope our review of each of Sumo’s tools has given you some insight into all the various ways they can help you interact with your visitors more effectively.

 Sumo’s Pros & Cons

-The main advantage to using Sumo’s service is simply the sheer volume of tools they’ve created for all website owners to use, the practicality of the tools and the price at which the tools are available to use.
+The main advantage of using Sumo’s service is simply the sheer volume of tools they’ve created for all website owners to use, the practicality of the tools, and the price at which the tools are available to use.
 All of the tools listed above are free for all websites to use, which is a major advantage for small and large websites alike.
 If, however, you want to remove the Sumo branding from the tools when you use them on your website, you’ll have to upgrade to a paid plan.

 - Over 20 tools

 - Customize the tools to fit your brand image